othmanjaber/Axivio-Axora/README.md

 - Add servo horn extension for better mechanical advantage
 - Implement servo position feedback

-## Chassis <a class="anchor" id="chassis"></a>
+## Chassis <a class="anchor" id="chassis-mechanical"></a>

-Our chassis is built using acrylic or plywood material, designed to be lightweight yet sturdy.
+Our chassis is built using 3D printed components, designed to be lightweight yet sturdy.
 The chassis houses all electronic components and provides mounting points for motors, sensors, and other hardware.

 The design prioritizes:
 - Low center of gravity for stability